Whether it’s for a new home or a remodel in Melbourne’s Western Suburbs, kitchen design projects should take market value into account.

 They can display their favourite pattern, family photo, landscape or cityscape in a unique, eye-catching way.

 For resale purposes, however, their personal statement may not appeal to wider audiences.
-If the selected image is too personalised, you may have to remove the glass splashback and the print to find another solution.
+If the selected image is too personalised, you may have to removing glass splashback and the print to find another solution.

 Conclusion: Removing a Glass Splashback Should Be a Last Resort